Dogs

 Spaying and neutering are key steps towards becoming a responsible pet owner and contributing to the reducing the number of homeless animals in shelters and on the streets.

-The surgical procedure of spaying and neutering are commonly performed on animals in order to remove their reproductive organs, specifically the ovaries and uterus in females (spaying) or the testes in males (neutering).
 This serves the main purpose of reducing unwanted pregnancies and, ultimately, the number of homeless pets or abandoned animals.
-Since these procedures prevent the animal from reproducing, they are less likely to wander around your neighborhood and mate with other animals, which can result in unwanted puppies.
+Since these procedures prevent the animal from reproducing, they are less likely to wander around your neighborhood and mate with other animals, which can result in unwanted litter.

 The cost of spaying or neutering a dog